v2kk/docs/slack_guideline.md

-Hello, {userIdList} welcome to Grokking Vietnam
+Hello, {user} welcome to Grokking Vietnam

 Here are some community rules you should follow:
 - Be nice.
 Ask nicely.